Entrainment in Resolved, Dry Thermals: Simulation Setup and Qualitative Description

 Now the problem is entirely characterized by only two dimensionless numbers, the Reynolds number and the Prandtl number, \beqanonum {\rm Re} &=& \frac{\tilde{u}_{\rm th}\tilde{L}_{\rm th}}{\nu}, \\ {\rm Pr} &=& \frac{\tilde{\nu}}{\tilde{\kappa}}, \eeqanonum as well as the choice of noise we add to the temperature field.
 In this paper, we fix ${\rm Pr}=1$, close to the atmospheric value of ${\rm Pr}=0.7$.

 One of our main goals is to determine how the thermal evolution varies with ${\rm Re}$ (question \ref{Q_Re} above).
-We run a series of simulations with ${\rm Re} = (2/\sqrt{10})\times 10^{4} \approx 6 \, 300$, as well as a series of simulations with ${\rm Re} = (2/\sqrt{10})\times 10^3 \approx 630$. \note{We refer to the higher Reynolds number simulations \textit{turbulent}, as they exhibit chaos, a range of spatial scales, etc. These simulations} are intended to be representative of the turbulent entrainment found in atmospheric convection (although their Reynolds number is still much smaller than in the atmosphere). \note{In contrast, the lower Reynolds number simulations, which we term \textit{laminar}, are not chaotic and only have a single spatial scale; these simulations} may be more similar to the thermals described in simulations of ensembles of convective clouds such as \cite{hernandez2016,romps2015,sherwood2013} in which each thermal is only resolved by a handful of grid cells.
+We run a series of simulations with ${\rm Re} = (2/\sqrt{10})\times 10^{4} \approx 6 \, 300$, as well as a series of simulations with ${\rm Re} = (2/\sqrt{10})\times 10^3 \approx 630$. \note{We refer to the higher Reynolds number simulations as \textit{turbulent}, as they exhibit a range of spatial scales, chaos, etc. These simulations} are intended to be representative of the turbulent entrainment found in atmospheric convection (although their Reynolds number is still much smaller than in the atmosphere). \note{In contrast, the lower Reynolds number simulations, which we term \textit{laminar}, are not chaotic and only have a single spatial scale; these simulations} may be more similar to the thermals described in simulations of ensembles of convective clouds such as \cite{hernandez2016,romps2015,sherwood2013} in which each thermal is only resolved by a handful of grid cells.\footnote{\newnote{Although our thermals could entrain via diffusion, one can check this is less efficient than advective entrainment by a factor of $\approx {\rm Re}$, and thus negligible for our simulations.}} \newnote{We also ran several simulations with ${\rm Re}\approx 1\,800$, but found them difficult to interpret as they are on the verge of turbulence, and thus exhibit large fluctuations.
+Thus, we will not discuss them further.}

 \note{Reproducibility is important for science \citep{Oishi2018}.
 To aid readers to reproduce our results or to perform their own analysis of our data, we have created a github repository containing all the simulation scripts used to generate, analysis, and plot the data used in this paper.
 Although we could not include all the raw data from the simulations (which constitutes around 10TB of data), we do include the reduced data necessary to reproduce the plots in this paper.
 The repository is \url{https://github.com/lecoanet/thermals_entrainment}.}